The How and Why of Becoming a Signing Agent: A Guide for Notaries

 Here's a cost breakdown example:

-• Notary Public Commission (if needed) — $75 to $189.
+• Notary Public Commission (if needed) — Roughly $75 to $189.
 Our online packages include supplies and certificates.

 • Notary Signing Agent Training Course$99

-• E&O Insurance — $25 to $100 for $25,000 of coverage.
+• E&O Insurance — Roughly $25 to $100 per year for $25,000 of coverage.
 The cost varies depending on the level of coverage you select.

-• State Notary Application Fees — $10 to $30+
+• State Notary Application Fees — Approximately $10 to more than $30

 How Long Does It Take to Become a Signing Agent?